smartcontractkit/documentation/docs/getting-started/intermediates-tutorial.md

 ### Initializing the contract

-The coordinator and subscription id must be initialized in the `constructor` of the contract.
+The coordinator and subscription ID must be initialized in the `constructor` of the contract.
 To use `VRFConsumerBaseV2` properly, you must also pass the VRF coordinator address into its constructor.
-The address that creates the smart contract is the owner of the contract. the modifier `onlyOwner()` checks that only the owner is allowed to do some tasks.
+The address that creates the smart contract is the owner of the contract.
+The modifier `onlyOwner()` verifies that only the contract owner is allowed to perform certain tasks.

 ```solidity
 // SPDX-License-Identifier: MIT